pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 If you want to change things like the colorscheme, I will create a new youtube video on how to do that.
 That same video will have directions on how to navigate and use neovim.

 Note: If `:PlugInstall` does not work, make sure that you have git installed.
+I also have kite installed for auto complete with python.